Home / About Books2Africa

 We are grateful for the support of our donors, beneficiaries, team members, sponsors and partners.

-The cost of transporting donated educational materials from the addresses of donors across the UK to our UK processing centre is funded by a collection fee and a drop-off fee contributed by donors.
-The collection fee covers the cost of sending a courier to collect boxes of donated items from donors’ addresses and the reduced drop-off fee is required from donors who wish to drop-off their boxes at a Books2Africa drop-off point to cover the cost of transporting their consolidated items from the drop-off point to our UK processing centre.
+The cost of transporting donated educational materials from the addresses of donors across the UK to our UK processing centre is funded by a minimum financial donation by book donors when booking a collection or drop-off appointment.
+The collection or drop-off minimum donation covers the cost of sending a courier to collect boxes of donated items from donors' addresses or from drop-off points and delivering them to our UK processing centre.

 Board of Trustees